kosbarts/Basic_Latin_minimum_kerning_pairs/README.md

 In some cases (pun intended) you might have case sensitive forms, so do check how these dashes look when you switch your case feature on.

+This is a work in progress and I might come back to update it at some point.
+It is a cleaned up version of a text string that I use to test fitting and kern fonts.
+It is best suited for sans designs (texts and display) but with alterations and depending on the design it can work with serifs as well.
 The next update will include Vietnamese.
 Greek version is also on the works.